wibisono/fp-oops/src/main/tut/docs/exercises/cats/uptime-client.md

+---
+layout: docs
+title: Uptime Client
+---

 <h2>Uptime Client</h2>

+This is the first case study from [Scala with Cats](https://underscore.io/books/scala-with-cats/)

 We have uptime clients, responsible to check uptime of a host.
 A service will be implemented based on this client to get total uptime of all hosts.